mantil-io/example-todo/README.md

 ```

 ## Deploying the application
 Note: If this is the first time you are using Mantil you will need to install Mantil Node on your AWS account.
-For detailed instructions please follow the [one-step setup](https://github.com/mantil-io/mantil/blob/master/docs/getting_started.md#setup)
+For detailed instructions please follow the [setup guide](https://docs.mantil.com/aws_detailed_setup/aws_credentials)

 ```
 mantil aws install
 ```